Generalised actuator disk theory: wake development with turbulent entrainment: Results and discussions

 Finally, the figure indicates that the value of \( E_2 \) has minimal impact on the variation of \( C_T \) and \( C_P \).
 This is expected, as \( E_2 \) mainly governs entrainment in the far-wake region where background turbulence effects dominate, whereas the near-wake region, where wake-shear driven entrainment mainly occurs, has a more direct influence on the thrust force and power output.
+Therefore, the model predicts that background turbulence has a negligible impact on both $C_T$ and $C_P$, which is consistent with the experimental findings of \cite{graham_turbulent_1976}.
 Background-turbulence driven entrainment is expected to have some possible impact on $C_T$ only in the asymptotic case of $a \to 0$, since in this case the entrainment induced by ambient turbulence can dominate even in the region immediately behind the turbine.
+It is also worth noting that our model does not account for the increase in total kinetic energy (i.e., mean plus turbulent components) of the incoming flow caused by background turbulence.
+Because power production has a non-linear relationship with incoming velocity, this additional turbulent kinetic energy may increase power output, as documented in previous studies \citep[e.g.,][]{sheinman_dynamic_1992, gambuzza2021effects}.